[Editor’s note: “10 Stocks to Buy as They Ride a Coronavirus Tailwind” is regularly updated to include the most relevant information available.]

 You want to talk about social distancing?
 With Teladoc’s smartphone app, you can have all the social distancing you want.
 Obviously, this is a net positive for the patient.
 However, in the age of the disease known as Covid-19, the safety of medical professionals is also paramount.

-According to the Wall Street Journal, our hospitals face a perhaps untenable challenge.
+According to the Wall Street Journal, during the peak of the crisis, our healthcare infrastructures suffered myriad problems, including recently financial pressures.
 Thus, it is absolutely vital that doctors and medical professionals be protected during this crisis.
 And Teladoc will help not only in this outbreak but also for other contagious diseases in the future.
 Under our new paradigm, TDOC stock is an easy buy among coronavirus stocks.

 A smaller-capitalized competitor to Gilead, Inovio Pharmaceuticals (NASDAQ:INO) has nevertheless made one of the biggest splashes among coronavirus stocks to buy.
 Long mired in mediocrity in terms of market performance, INO stock exploded higher when Inovio announced a possible vaccine.
 From just the genetic profile of the coronavirus, the company utilized their proprietary technology to produce this potential solution.

 In a way, INO stock has a near-term and long-term narrative.
 Logically, with several pharmaceutical companies racing for a viable treatment, Inovio should attract interest.
 Yes, there’s much competition.
-However, this is a dynamic situation.
+However, this is a dynamic situation as recent developments demonstrate.

 More importantly, Inovio’s capability of fast-tracking a vaccine without physically receiving a sample of the virus is impressive.
-While this is a speculative bet, I think it’s worth considering given the circumstances.
+Further, because the world is now focused on infectious disease mitigation, Inovio has received a booster shot of relevance.

 Once panic hit our communities, this brand flew off the shelves.
 Now, it’s gotten to a point where if someone had a choice between a “Bennie” and a Clorox hand sanitizer, they’ll probably pick the latter.
 That’s one way to justify buying CLX stock.